Robinson Opportunistic Income Fund

 The investment objective of the Robinson Opportunistic Income Fund is to seek total return with an emphasis on providing current income.

 The Robinson Opportunistic Income Fund (the “Fund”) is an open-end mutual fund investing primarily in Closed-End Funds (“CEF”).
-The “CEFs” invest primarily in fixed income and fixed income-like securities.
+The CEFs invest primarily in fixed income and fixed income-like securities.
 The Fund invests strategically across the global capital structure through the use of CEFs to seek a diversified fixed income stream.
 Robinson Capital Management, LLC (“Robinson”), the Fund’s sub-advisor, provides an experienced professional investment team with extensive knowledge of the CEF and fixed income markets.
 The opportunistic investment strategy is designed to capitalize on the chronic inefficiencies within the CEF space.
 As such, Robinson seeks to identify CEFs that trade at discounts to the true market value of the CEFs’ holdings, and utilizes a number of trading techniques to unlock its estimate of the value of the premiums/discounts in the CEFs.
+When, in the opinion of Robinson, the risk/reward profile for CEFs appears unfavorable, or when CEF price valuations are not attractive, the Fund may purchase shares of open-end registered investment companies (“Mutual Funds”) or exchange-traded funds (“ETFs”) that invest primarily in income-producing securities, or exchange-traded notes (“ETNs”).
+The Fund may also invest in Mutual Funds, ETFs or ETNs as “placeholders” for asset classes in which Robinson seeks to invest but has yet to identify attractive CEFs.
 In addition, Robinson attempts to hedge against interest rate risk and mitigate the Fund’s exposure to duration risk through short positions – primarily in U.S. Treasury Futures contracts of various maturities.
-The Fund also utilizes carefully weighted long and short exchange traded funds, options and futures which seeks to hedge against undesired equity, currency, credit and volatility risks.
+The Fund also utilizes carefully weighted long and short ETFs, ETNs, options, futures and credit default swap positions which seeks to hedge against undesired equity, interest rate, currency, credit and volatility risks.

 - Constructed primarily with income producing CEFs - liquid public securities that typically trade on the NYSE